Jordan EJ15: Background

 Jordan had been left without an engine deal for the 2005 season after the Ford Motor Company's decision to put their engine supplier Cosworth up for sale.
 However, at short notice, Toyota agreed to supply Jordan with engines identical to those used by their own Formula One team and thus Jordan became the first-ever Toyota F1 customer team and also Magneti Marelli electronic control unit (ECU) packages.
 At the beginning of 2005, the team was sold to Midland Group for US $60 million.

 The Jordan name was retained for the 2005 Formula One season, before being changed to MF1 Racing for the season.
 Throughout 2005 journalists questioned whether Midland were in Formula One for the long haul.
 Rumours circulated throughout the season that the team was for sale, and that Eddie Irvine was interested in buying them.
 The year also saw the introduction of two rookie drivers, Narain Karthikeyan and Tiago Monteiro.

 Racing history

 Season summary

 2005 confirmed Jordan's status at the back of the grid.
 A final podium came at the United States Grand Prix, in which only six cars competed.
 Monteiro led home a Jordan 3–4.
 Monteiro finished eighth at Spa to give the team its final point and used the EJ15 to finish in all but one race of the season.
 The team's last grand prix saw a low-key exit; Monteiro finished 11th and Karthikeyan crashed out.

 EJ15B

-Jordan used an updated EJ15B chassis for the final five races of the year.
-Monteiro gave the B spec chassis its debut in Italy whilst Karthikeyan still had the previous model.
+Jordan developed a B version of its EJ15, intended to be entered from the French Grand Prix onwards, but problems encountered during development testing caused Jordan to delay the arrival of the EJ15B, which only arrived at Italia the last five Grands Prix of the season.
+Monteiro gave the B spec chassis its debut in Italia whilst Karthikeyan still had the previous model.
 For the following race in Belgium, both drivers used EJ15Bs, and they would both see out the remainder of the season with the new chassis, with Monteiro's 8th place at Spa its best result.